Feminist Historian in Residence AT WORK

 Coral Cunningham was born at the Queen Victoria Hospital.
 Coral graduated her nurse’s training at the Hospital after enrolling in February 1979.

-Kate Duncan studied medicine at Monash Uni, completing her clinical training in obstetrics at the Queen Victoria Hospital.
+Dr Kate Duncan AM studied medicine at Monash Uni, completing her clinical training in obstetrics at the Queen Victoria Hospital.
 Dr Duncan worked at the Hospital from 1978 to 1987.

 HISTORICAL TIMELINE

-View the timeline Barbara has developed in collaboration with QVWC, to recognise the enduring feminist values of the Queen Victoria Hospital that inspire the Queen Victoria Women’s Centre today.
+View the timeline developed by Barbara in collaboration with the Queen Victoria Women’s Centre (QVWC), recognising the enduring feminist values of the Queen Victoria Hospital that continue to inspire the work of QVWC today.

 media, INTERVIEWS & Speeches